 Kerala Folklore Museum

-This privately owned museum has tons of interesting items to look at.
+The Kerala Folklore Museum is a privately owned museum with lots of interesting items to look at.
 From clothing to stone statues, you can really see a vast variety of artifacts.
 The setup inside feels more like a home than a museum, which I loved.
 There’s a ton to look at, but only a couple of floors, so it won’t take too long to see the whole thing.

 Museum of the History of Kerala

-This museum is on the small side as well.
+The museum of the History of Kerala is on the small side as well.
 One of the exhibits features small dolls dressed in traditional Indian clothing.
 You can see what all of the different states wear as well as what brides wear in different parts of India.
 There’s also a section of life size wax figures with audio that explains the history of the area from the first natives to present time.

 Kathakali is a classical Indian dance.
 It’s most known for it’s extreme makeup and costume and is a must see when visiting India.
 Most places will let you arrive an hour before the show to watch the actors apply makeup and get into character.
 Kathakali doesn’t use any words.
 There are singers and drummers who create the sound and the actors communicate with eye movements, facial expressions, and hand gestures.
 The shows are extremely long and aren’t shown all at once, so you’ll most likely see a one hour chunk of an eight hour show.
 It’s really incredible/bizarre to watch.